ltupin/hiphop.github.io/_posts/2004-01-01-kno-excrementals-vol2.md

 - 4 more tracks from "Will Rap For Food" the first **CunninLynguists** album.
 - 4 more tracks from "Southernunderground" the second **CunninLynguists** album, (Love Ain't Remix is from the reissue that contain 2 CDs).
 - 4 from Kno vs. Hov – The White Albulum, the first **KNO**'s album.
 - One track from "Dirtay / Smoke Out" EP.
-This track was features by Cashmere The Pro.
+This track was features by **Cashmere The Pro**.

 To notice that there is a "Southernunderground" reissue version with two CDs, the second one contain all instrumentals.
 [Southernunderground CD Reissue from 2009](https://www.discogs.com/fr/release/2011952-CunninLynguists-Southernunderground)